liangchunn/typescript-node-scripts/docs/deployment.md

 TNS **does not bundle `node_modules`!** Therefore when you deploy your application, the dependencies of your application should be installed first by including `package.json` and `yarn.lock`!

+> Make sure your runtime dependencies are included under `dependencies` in `package.json` so that they can be installed in the production build

 ## Docker

 ### Quick-start guide

 Before you deploy your application, make sure you run your build first:

 ```sh